Law Enforcement Training and Technical Assistance (97.081)

 Application Procedure

+This program is excluded from coverage under OMB Circular No. A-102.
+This program is excluded from coverage under OMB Circular No. A-110.
 Application forms and contact information for specialized and advanced training programs are available via the web site listed below.
-Technical assistance requests from State, local, campus, and tribal agencies must be submitted, in writing, on the agency's official letterhead addressed to the Director, National Center for State and Local Law Enforcement Training, Federal Law Enforcement Training Center, at the address listed below.
+Technical assistance requests from State, local, campus, and tribal agencies must be submitted, in writing, on the agency's official letterhead addressed to the Deputy Assistant Director, Office of State and Local Training, Federal Law Enforcement Training Center, at the address listed below.

 Award Procedure